tauri-apps/plugins-workspace/.changes/http-stream-support.md

 ---
-"http": minor
+"http": patch
-"http-js": minor
+"http-js": patch
 ---

-Fix HTTP stream not streaming the body.
+Fix `fetch` blocking until the whole response is read even if it was a streaming response.